Iraqi cleric condemns U.S. and Iran as fears of wider conflict persist

 The renewed hostilities followed months of ever-rising tension since Trump pulled the United States out of Iran's nuclear pact with world powers in 2018 and reimposed sanctions that have driven down Tehran's vital oil exports.

-Trump said on Thursday it was time for world powers to replace the 2015 nuclear pact with a new deal.
+Trump said on Thursday it was time for them to replace the 2015 pact with a new deal.
 But Iran's U.N.
 Ambassador Majid Takht Ravanchi said Tehran could not trust any idea of dialogue when faced with the "economic terrorism" of sanctions.

 Analysts say that in an election year, Trump, who was impeached last month, would want to avoid getting into a drawn-out conflict.
 In turn, Iran will try to avert direct confrontation with superior U.S. forces but can call on proxy militias across the region as U.S. sanctions bite.